-Despite extensive public focus on the behavior of U.S. Department of Housing and Urban Development ("HUD") Secretary Ben Carson, including revelations about the questionable role his family has played in agency business, his lavish spending, and his apparent disregard for the rules and norms governing public service, HUD insists in this lawsuit it properly denied a host of fee waiver requests under the Freedom of Information Act ("FOIA") from public interest groups seeking to shed further light on Secretary Carson's actions.
-HUD asks this Court to ignore the detailed, 22-page complaint spelling out the substantial evidence that HUD has engaged in an unlawful pattern and practice of improperly denying fee waivers to plaintiffs and other non-profit organizations, most likely to avoid disclosure of potentially embarrassing information.
-HUD asks this Court to instead accept its as yet unfulfilled promise that it will, at some unidentified time, provide plaintiffs with still unidentified documents, and to ignore its past pattern of behavior with no evidence or assurance such behavior will not be repeated.
-As set forth below, these arguments, which form the basis of defendant's motion to dismiss, suffer from fatal flaws on both procedural and substantive grounds and must be rejected.
+Nearly one year ago, the U.S. Department of Housing and Urban Development ("HUD") moved to dismiss Civil Action No. 18-0114 - now one of the consolidated cases here - on the ground that HUD had properly denied plaintiffs' multiple fee waiver requests under the Freedom of Information Act ("FOIA").
+HUD asked this Court to ignore the detailed, 22-page complaint spelling out the substantial evidence that HUD has engaged in an unlawful pattern and practice of improperly denying fee waivers to plaintiffs and other non-profit organizations, most likely to avoid disclosure of potentially embarrassing information.
+Remarkably now, in the face of additional compelling evidence supporting plaintiffs' claims set forth in a second, consolidated complaint, HUD has filed a nearly identical motion to dismiss the two cases at issue.
+Once again HUD asks this Court to ignore the evidence of its ongoing pattern of behavior and to overlook the agency's still unfulfilled promise to provide plaintiffs with responsive documents.
+As set forth below, HUD's recycled arguments continue to suffer from fatal procedural and substantive flaws and must be rejected.